Czaki/PartSeg_bioimageio/tutorials/train_model.md

 ## Model exporting

-Used framework require additional export steep to save model in bioimageio format.
-The export steep need to be done on same machine as train because of hardcoded path.
+Used framework requires additional export steep to save model in bioimageio format.
+The export steep needs to be done on the same machine as training because of hardcoded path.

 ```python
 from torch_em.util.modelzoo import export_bioimageio_model